UPPS 01.04.11 - Guidelines for Use of Texas State Logos and System Statement Graphic

 Effective Date: 7/31/2019

 Sr. Reviewer: Director, University Marketing

-Artist’s work – images of original paintings and sketches, photos depicting original works, or noted photographer’s work.
+Artist’s Work – images of original paintings and sketches, photos depicting original works, or a noted photographer’s work.

-Multiple-page publication – a document containing more than six pages (e.g., magazines, newsletters, catalogs).
+Multiple-page Publication – a document containing more than six inside pages (e.g., magazines, newsletters, catalogs).

-PMS-Pantone Matching System® – a standardized color reproduction system.
+Pantone Matching System® (PMS) – a standardized color reproduction system.

-Presentation material – slide shows, PowerPoint presentations, and video productions.
+Presentation Material – slide shows and video productions.

 Tagline – “The rising STAR of Texas” is the university’s official branding slogan.

-University logo – The Texas State University logo is registered with the Patent and Trademark Office of the United States and the state of Texas and is the university’s official emblem.
+Texas State University Primary Logo – logo registered with the Patent and Trademark Office of the United States and the state of Texas, and it is the university’s official emblem.
 The logo consists of words and graphics: Texas State University, the star icon, and a black rule.

 The following are exempt from guidelines in this policy statement: